saifqoreshi/ReadingIsGood/README.md

 ## API Endpoints
 1. api/ReadingIsGood/GetAllCustomers
    * Get a list of all customers
 2. /api/ReadingIsGood/CreateCustomer
    * Create a new customer
-* /api/ReadingIsGood/GetCustomerOrders/{customerId}
+3. /api/ReadingIsGood/GetCustomerOrders/{customerId}
+   * Get All orders for a particular customer
-* /api/ReadingIsGood/GetOrder/{orderId}
+5. /api/ReadingIsGood/GetOrder/{orderId}
+   * Get an order with Id orderId
-* /api/ReadingIsGood/CreateOrder
+7. /api/ReadingIsGood/CreateOrder
+   * Create a new Order
-* /api/ReadingIsGood/GetAllBooks
+9. /api/ReadingIsGood/GetAllBooks
+   * get a list of all the books available in the store
-* /api/ReadingIsGood/authenticate
+11. /api/ReadingIsGood/authenticate
+   * Use this method to generate a token for subsequent requests to API endpoints.

 ## How to Authenticate?
 Please call authenticate "**/api/readingisgoodauthentica**" api with username and password as test1:password1 to get a key